mariahlaqua/TheUninspiredCook-react/README.md

 ### WIP

 This is obviously a work in progress.
 Here's the upcoming work:
-- [ ] Move JSON parsing to API.js
+- [X] Move JSON parsing to API.js (actually moved to context folder and became context provider, renamed meal.js)
 - [ ] Fix rendering of measurements and ingredients
-- [ ] Trigger get request on loading of page
+- [X] Trigger get request on loading of page
 - [ ] Create a diagram that compares two applications
 - [ ] remove extra packages
 - [ ] styling with Tailwind CSS